leon433/CWT-Task/README.md

 2. Could you please design and implement a Machine Learning model to predict the Ratings Review of the restaurants?

 For this task, we trained two models: A *Multinomial Naive Bayes Classifier* using scikit-learn, and a BERT model fine-tuned to the data.
 These are found in their respective folders.
-Experiments were recorded using MLFlow.
+Experiments and metrics were recorded and tracked using MLFlow.

 3. Please expose the model inference built from step 2 by implementing a RESTful API.
 The API takes the review_full as request, and returns the predicted rating of a restaurant.